Please find below:

 We have no control over the contents of those sites or resources.

-We assume no responsibility for the content of websites linked to from the Website.
+We assume no responsibility for the content of websites linked to from the Websites.
 Such links should not be interpreted as endorsement by us of those linked websites.
 We will not be liable for any loss or damage that may arise from your use of them.

 Please note that these terms and conditions of use, and their subject matter are governed by English law.
 You and we both agree that the courts of England and Wales will have non-exclusive jurisdiction over any disputes.
 However, if you are a resident of Northern Ireland you may also bring proceedings in Northern Ireland, and if you are resident of Scotland, you may also bring proceedings in Scotland.